You may not have known I was a dancer in the 80s. Just a boy, his dance belt, and a dream walking the mean streets of NYC.

-Yesterday, I said goodby to that little church I started.
+When called to another place of ministry, I said goodbye to that little church I started.
 We struggled and worked at it for five years, sacrificing to make it happen.
 In the process, many people came to Christ for the first time, and others were encouraged that God could use them even if they didn’t fit in.

-In recent months, I felt God was saying my time there was done.
-He used those experiences to attract the attention of another established church that had the courage to want to reach out to the same kinds of “different” folks I’d been attracting.
-So I begin a journey pastoring a church where they are encouraging me to be as unique as possible.
+When I felt God saying my time at the church was done, he used those experiences to attract the attention of another established church that had the courage to want to reach out to the same kinds of “different” folks I’d been attracting.
+So I began a journey pastoring a church where they encouraged me to be as unique as possible.